Gankra/abi-cafe/kdl-script/README.md

 ```

 Just like struct fields, union variants can have "positional" naming with `_` which will get autonaming like `Case0`, `Case1`, etc.

-TODO: should we allow inline struct decls like C/C++ does, or require the user to define the structs separately?